PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 As is tradition, Alice is the payer and Bob is the recipient.
 Alice wishes to pay Bob in increments of 0.01 BTC up to a maximum of 1 BTC.

-### Opening the channel
+#### Opening the channel

 The Channel is opened with an anchor transaction, which is constructed and signed by Alice, and broadcast to the Bitcoin network.
-The anchor transaction has a single transaction output which can be spent either:
+The anchor transaction has a single TXO which can be spent either:

 1. with both Bob and Alice's signatures.
 This is the *spend* branch; or
 2. with Alice's signature after a channel expiration duration (eg 24 hours).
 This is the *refund* branch.

 ![Simple Channel - Funded](./Simple_Channel1.svg)

+Alice needs a refund branch to protect her funds from being stranded in the channel.
+This goes back to the fundamental *escape* property of channels - both parties must have an escape route to reclaim their funds at all times in the channel's existence.
+If the anchor transaction didn't have a refund branch and was just a 2-of-2 multisig, then Alice wouldn't have an escape route.

-Alice is providing all of the funds for the channel.
-The refund branch protects Alice from having those funds stranded or held to ransom inside the channel.
-The spend branch requires Bob's signature, so if there was no refund branch Bob could stop responding and Alice would have no way of reclaiming her funds.
-If Bob were malicious, he might hold Alice's funds to ransom and only agree to sign a transaction from the anchor transaction if it assigned the majority of funds to him.
+This is a problem because without an escape route, Alice's funds could become stranded or held to ransom inside the channel.
+If Bob stops responding to Alice's messages (either inadvertently or maliciously), Alice would have no way to get her funds back.
+A malicious Bob might hold Alice's funds to ransom and only agree to unlock the multisig TXO in return for a ransom fee.

 The locking script is as follows: